Maelstromage/Log4jSherlock/README.md

 # Summary
 This script starts scanning drives, once it comes upon one of the above file types it checks for file names inside the file.
 The first file it looks for is jndiLookup.class.
 This file is inside every version of log4j starting from 2.0-beta9.
 It reads the pom.properties file to get the file version so that it may exclude version 2.16.0, 2.17.0, and 2.12.2.
 It collects any Errors so that you know what has not been scanned i.e. access issues to files or folders.
 Creates a CSV file so you can open it up in excel and filter it.
 For greater detail a json file is created.

-# Comments
+# Features
 I do realize that there are a lot of scanners out there.
 So I will be brief and explain the core value of this scanner.

-1. Scans Multiple systems remotely
+1. Scans Multiple computers remotely
 2. Uses remote systems resources to make scanning fast
 3. Does not hash the jar as it could be nested or edited
 4. Identifies the following vulnerabilities CVE-2021-44228, CVE-2021-45046, CVE-2021-45105